SonQBChau/sonqbchau.github.io/_posts/2023-01-29-install-windows-steam-deck.md

 - Create a live USB Ubuntu by downloading [Ubuntu ISO](https://ubuntu.com/download/desktop) and [Etcher](https://etcher.balena.io/)
 - Plug both live USB and the empty drive into Steam Deck
-- Boot Steam Deck into Boot Manager by holding volume up button and power button and select the Ubuntu
+- Boot Steam Deck into Boot Manager by holding volume up button and power button and select Ubuntu
 - Choose try Ubuntu
 - Disable ESP and install Ubuntu on the second drive (follow this guide [Install Ubuntu on USB](https://itsfoss.com/intsall-ubuntu-on-usb/))
 - When the installation finishes, reset ESP partition back in its original state.